tvelingkar/rosa-starterkit/content/SetupNginxK8s.md

 ```execute
 echo "http://$(hostname -I | cut -d' ' -f2):$(kubectl get service nginxsvc -n local-k8s-setup -o custom-columns=:spec.ports[0].nodePort | tail -1)"
 ```
+We have completed the setup of the application for which we want to create an Operator.
+The remaining steps explain how to use the StarterKit to create an Operator from this setup.

 ### 5 - Start creating the Operator